 Red-line Torpedo Barb

-Sahyadria: named after Sahyadri, noun, the vernacular name for the Western Ghats mountain ranges; gender feminine.
+Sahyadria: named after Sahyadri, noun, a vernacular name for the Western Ghats mountain ranges.

 Maximum Standard Length